sagecodes/sage-blog/_posts/speaking/2023/2023-3-15-102-ML-monitoring-whylabs.markdown

 published: true
 ---

-How to build and perform ML monitoring with computer vision classification models in production.
+A hands-on workshop to start monitoring machine learning models and data in in production